The Importance of a Cover Letter

-Don’t fall into the trap of “At ACME, I worked in a team which achieved X”.
+Don’t fall into the trap of “At ACME, I worked in a team that achieved X”.
 You want to showcase your own achievements, not that of the team in general.
 What did you contribute that really made a difference?
-What initiatives did you bring in?
+What initiatives did you introduce?
 This demonstrates you work well in teams and can communicate with others.
-Far more engaging and informative than simply “I am confident giving presentations to a range of technical audiences”!
+Far more engaging and informative than simply “I am confident giving presentations to a range of technical audiences”.

 Keep it relevant

 Whilst some character and personal interests should be present, be careful not to overload the cover letter with unnecessary padding.
-Whilst it’s great that you have a healthy lifestyle and outside interests, playing in a local orchestra, enjoys outdoor walks, ran a marathon and reads science fiction books … unless you’re applying for a role where this is directly relevant, don’t spend much time at all in the cover letter.
+Whilst it’s great that you have a healthy lifestyle and outside interests, play in a local orchestra, enjoy outdoor walks, run marathons and read science fiction… unless you’re applying for a role where this is directly relevant, don’t spend much time at all in the cover letter.
 As for absolute cover letter length; three lines won’t cut the mustard, and a page and a half of dense type will quickly bore the reader.
 A healthy medium of one-half to two-thirds of an A4 side is about right for most applications.

 Tailor your language